 A Product is a Service Avatar

 Only the customer can determine value.
-Your product or service has zero value in it.
 You cannot build value or even create it through clever marketing.
 Value is only created when a customer puts it into use.
 This is Service Dominant Logic Thinking (Vargo and Lusch (2006).

 In The Service-Dominant Logic of Marketing edited by Robert Lusch and Stephen Vargo they present the case to use SD-Logic as a foundation versus a total integrative marketing method.
 I believe that Lean viewed through the lens of PDCA as a knowledge creation platform can serve as the vehicle for implementation of this Logic.
 The principles of SD-Logic cannot be implemented in various silos of an organization, just as the basic principles of Lean cannot.
 It requires a cultural and fundamental shift within the organization placing the customer and user experience becoming the center.